jaredsparta/Terraform-1/README.md

 - One can also use the outputs from previous tasks
 - For instance, `main.tf` will create two security groups first.
 We can then use these newly created security groups as the groups for the EC2 instances that will be created -- all within the same command.
 How?
     - For any resource, we can call it's variables via `<resource-name>.<identifier>.<variable>`
+- Why do it this way?
+    - This will save a lot of time as one will no longer need to manually add a security group in AWS

 - Example:
     1. The first resource called `appSG` creates the security group for our app instance
     2. Of course since this is a newly-created SG we won't have it's ID to input into the `.tf` file
     3. We can still associate this SG with our app by using the output of it's resource
-    4. As one can see in the second resource, the security group that is associated with the app instance is `"${aws_security_group.appSG.id}"` which references the security group ID that the first resource will have once created
+    4. One can see that in the second resource, the security group being associated to the app is `aws_security_group.appSG.id`, which references the ID of the security group that the first resource creates

 ```tf
 resource "aws_security_group" "appSG" {